daved01/ragcore/README.md

 #   api_version: ""
 ```

-And finally, create your application using this config file create your application:
+And finally, create your application using this config file:

 ```python
 from ragcore import RAGCore